microsoft/azurelinux/toolkit/docs/quick_start/quickstart.md

 cd toolkit

 # Image is placed in ../out/images/full
-sudo make iso REBUILD_TOOLS=y REBUILD_PACKAGES=n CONFIG_FILE=./imageconfigs/full.json
+sudo make iso -j8 REBUILD_TOOLS=y REBUILD_PACKAGES=n CONFIG_FILE=./imageconfigs/full.json
 ```
 **Copy ISO Image to Your VM Host Machine**

-Copy your binary image(s) to your VM Host Machine using your preferred technique.
+Copy your binary image(s) to your VM Host Machine using your preferred technique and then follow these instructions

-**Create VHD(X) Virtual Machine with Hyper-V**

-1. From Hyper-V Select _Action->New->Virtual Machine_.
-1. Provide a name for your VM and press _Next >_.
-1. Select _Generation 1_ (VHD) or _Generation 2_ (VHDX), then press _Next >_.
-1. Change Memory size if desired, then press _Next >_.
-1. Select a virtual switch, then press _Next >_.
-1. Select _Create a virtual hard disk_, choose a location for your VHD(X) and set your desired disk Size.
-Then press _Next >_.
-1. Select _Install an operating system from a bootable image file_ and browse to your Azure Linux ISO.
-1. Press _Finish_.

-**[Gen2/VHDX Only] Fix Boot Options**

-1. Right click your virtual machine from Hyper-V Manager
-1. Select _Settings..._
-1. Select Security and under _Template:_ select _Microsoft UEFI Certificate Authority_.
-1. Select Firmware and adjust the boot order so DVD is first and Hard Drive is second.
-1. Select _Apply_ to apply all changes.

-**Boot ISO**
-1. Right click your VM and select _Connect..._.
-1. Select _Start_.
-1. Follow the Installer Prompts to Install your image
-1. When installation completes, select restart to reboot the machine.
-The installation ISO will be automatically ejected.
-1. When prompted sign in to your Azure Linux using the user name and password provisioned through the Installer.